sonujaiswal450/AI-chat-App/README.md

 🚀 Screenshots

 Home Screen	     Chat Interface
-Replace the paths above with your actual image files in a screenshots/ folder.
+Replace the paths above with your actual image files in a Screenshot 2024-05-16 173840.png folder.

 # 🛠️ Tech Stack
  Flutter – Frontend framework for cross-platform UI